 The addition of canola or vegetable oil gives brownies the perfect amount of chewiness.

-The trick is in adding the sugar!
+The secret is in adding the sugar!
 Melt the butter, oil and chocolate first, then quickly whisk in the sugar while it’s all still warm.
-Mixing the sugar into warm butter helps the sugar rise to the top of the batter as the brownies bake, which creates that signature shiny and crackly top we all love!
+Mixing the sugar into warm butter helps the sugar rise to the top of the batter as the brownies bake, which create signature shiny and crackly tops we all love!

 • Reheat.
 Simply microwave in 20-second bursts until warmed and melty.